 First-Year Seminar is a one-credit course, taken in the fall semester, that serves as an orientation to college life and a support system as you transition from high school to college.
 In addition, you'll be housed in your residence hall with other students in your same First-Year Seminar so you'll be sure to make many friends right from the start.

 Topics covered include wellness; participation and leadership in student clubs; engagement with community and diversity; goal setting, study skills, time management and stress management; and the ins-and-outs of life at St. John Fisher College.

-The First-Year Program page has more information about Freshman Seminar.
+The First-Year Program page has more information about First-Year Seminar.

 Yes.
-Visit our Credit by Examination Brochure [pdf] to learn more about bringing in college credits from high school.
+Visit our AP, IB, and CLEP Scores page to learn more about bringing in college credits from high school.

 As a freshman, you will not be permitted to have a car on campus, unless there are extenuating circumstances that are approved by the Parking Appeals Committee.
 Our priority in awarding parking spots is for commuters and resident students who have internships, student teaching placements, or other off-campus commitments that are related to their educational program.
 Typically, these resident students are in their junior or senior year at Fisher.

 There are currently 2,600 full-time undergraduate students; 60% are female and 40% are male.
 Fisher prides itself on being a close-knit community which offers small class sizes and personal attention.

 National surveys state that most students enroll at a college within one to three hours from home, and St. John Fisher College students follow the national trend.
 90% of Fisher students are from New York State.
 Other states represented are Arizona, California, Connecticut, Florida, Missouri, New Jersey, Ohio, Pennsylvania, and Vermont.

 There is always something to do at Fisher.
 There are over 70 campus clubs and organizations, including student government, music groups, language clubs, cultural organizations, student publications, and intramural sports.
 Many academic departments also sponsor clubs.